vondacho/arch-blueprint-kotlin/README.md

 A Kotlin project as template and pedagogical support for the teaching of Clean Architecture crafting practice.

 ## Features

-- **Client management**: CRUD operations on client entities exposed by a REST API
-- **Problem-solving** examples exposed by a Kotlin API
+CRUD operations on client entities exposed by a REST API, and  examples of problem solving exposed by a Kotlin API.

 - Web request validation with [Swagger request validator](https://bitbucket.org/atlassian/swagger-request-validator/src/master/)
 - Web security based on Basic Authentication